Parke H. Davis: Early life and education

-Davis was born in Jamestown, New York and attended Princeton University, where he was a lineman for Princeton and a member of the Tigers' "tug-of-war team in 1889".
+Davis was born in Jamestown, New York and attended Princeton University, where he was a lineman for the Princeton Tigers and a member of its "tug of war team in 1889".

+Career

-Football coaching career
+Football coach

 Davis went on to coach at Wisconsin (1893), Amherst (1894) and Lafayette (1895–98), where he also served as athletic director.

 In 1896, Davis organized Lafayette's Law Club; he appeared in a leading role in a stage production of The Rivals at the Easton, Pennsylvania Opera House; he read Longfellow poetry at the Freshman Initiation gala; and he led Lafayette to its first national football championship, an honor he would, himself, bestow upon his team some 37 years after the fact.

 The biggest win of the 1896 season came in Philadelphia against Penn on October 24.
 A standout for Lafayette was a newcomer named Fielding "Hurry Up" Yost.

 Yost began playing football at West Virginia University in 1894 at the age of 23.
 A 6-foot, 200-pounder, Yost was a star tackle at WVU into the 1896 season.
 But after his team lost three times to Lafayette in home games played on three different fields over the course of three days, Yost became a remarkable personification of "if you can't beat 'em, join 'em."
 He transferred in mid-season to join what would be Coach Davis' national championship team.

 True to his nickname, just a week after playing against Davis in West Virginia, "Hurry Up" was playing for Davis in Lafayette's historic 6–4 win over the Quakers.

 The fortuitous timing of Yost's appearance on the Lafayette roster did not go unnoticed by Penn officials.
 They called it "the Yost affair."
 The Philadelphia Ledger quoted Yost as saying that he came to Lafayette only to play football.
-The fact that Yost appeared in a Lafayette uniform only once... in the Penn game… and that he returned to West Virginia within two weeks of the contest... did not help appearances.
+The fact that Yost appeared in a Lafayette uniform only once, in the Penn game, and that he returned to West Virginia within two weeks of the contest, did not help appearances.

 Yost assured all concerned that he would return to Lafayette for at least three years of study.
 But 1897 found "Hurry Up" no longer a student or a player, but a coach at Ohio Wesleyan.
 In 1901, he was hired as head coach at the University of Michigan, beginning a storied 25-year, Hall of Fame career.